fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 ## Course structure

-Students will be paired to serve as Discussion Leaders for one manuscript they select that is posted on BioRxiv.
+Students will be paired to serve as co-Discussion Leaders for one manuscript they select that is posted on BioRxiv.
 For each class, everyone should be prepared by having read each paper carefully.
-The Discussion Leader will prepare a talk similar in content and quality to a Tetrad or QBC Journal Club presentation, with an estimated 30-40 minute duration (noting that interruptions and discussion may take us closer to an hour).
+The Discussion Leaders will prepare a joint talk similar in content and quality to a Tetrad or QBC Journal Club presentation, with an estimated 30-40 minute duration (noting that interruptions and discussion may take us closer to an hour).

-Prior to the presentation, the Discussion Leaders will compose a review, reflecting their original thoughts on the manuscript.
-After the group discussion, the students will edit their review to reflect what emerged in the discussion.
+Prior to the presentation, the co-Discussion Leaders will compose one joint review, reflecting their original thoughts on the manuscript.
+After the group discussion, the pair will edit their review to reflect what emerged in the discussion.
 The review will be posted (either named or anonymously through James Fraser acting as an "editor") as comments associated with the preprint on BioRxiv or other servers.

 - Writing and receiving peer review:
     - [Fraser lab how-to-review](/peer_review/how_to)